blpeter/blpeter.github.io/index.md

 * I helped build a self-driving wheelchair in college.
 We competed in the [IGVC](http://www.igvc.org/) competition with it.
 Here it is in [action](https://www.youtube.com/watch?v=SWMBObGXcSY) (wow, I look young in that video).
 Here is the [paper](http://www.sensoray.com/downloads/appnote_311_urckbot.pdf) we wrote about it.

-* I currently work for the Boise State Computer Science Department.
+* I currently work for the Boise State Computer Science Department (job title: IT Systems Engineer).
 I spend most of my time in Linux and some Windows on the side.
 I support a Linux lab (currently running CentOS 7) of 146 computers and several department servers.

 * One of my favorite quotes is: "Never trust a bald barber."
 This comes from the movie Kuffs.
 A friend told it to me once and it stuck with me.
 I still have not seen the movie.

+* I am a founder and current member of the Board of Directors for a charter school in Kuna, Idaho.
+The school focus on STEM education and project-based learning.
+I also helped design the [website](http://www.pistem.org/).
+It is not super great yet, but it is getting better.